andrew-sabin/hash-map-final/README.md

 # hash-map-final
 Created Two Hashmaps, where one utilizes Open Addressing while the other utilizes Chaining.
-Assisted with professor Randy Scovil's help.
+Assisted with Oregon State University Professor Randy Scovil's help.

 ## a6_include
 Provides the necessary DynamicArray, SLNode, Linked List, Linked List Iterator, and Hash Entry classes required for both the Open Addressing and Chaining hashmaps.